Nationals and left-handed reliever Brad Hand agree to one-year deal

 In recent years, Hand has closed, worked multiple innings and matched up with left-handed hitters.
 He is the sort of rubber-armed chameleon that fits in any bullpen.
 Lefties and righties have both struggled to hit him since he became a full-time reliever in 2016 with the San Diego Padres.
 He has since gone to three All-Star Games and compiled a 2.70 ERA in 320 innings.
 He has struck out 12.2 batters per nine innings in that stretch, pairing a biting slider with his low-90s fastball.

 But that’s another way Hand was an outlier this past summer.
 He thrived for an Indians team more interested in saving money than trying to win.
 With the Nationals, he will headline a bullpen that includes Hudson, Harris, Rainey, Finnegan, Wander Suero and one of Joe Ross, Erick Fedde or Austin Voth in long relief.
 Martinez will be asked to name a closer in the early days of spring training in West Palm Beach, Fla.
-It’s a safe bet that he’ll deflect, saying he has three pitchers — even four — to count on for big outs.
+It’s a safe bet that he will deflect, saying he has three pitchers — even four — to count on for big outs.
 The “closer” label is always discussed more externally than it is among teams.

 Adding Hand leaves one spot for Kyle McGowin, Ryne Harper, Dakota Bacus and lefty Sam Clay to joust for in West Palm.
 Perhaps nonroster invitees such as Javy Guerra or veteran lefty Luis Avilán could make a case.
 Or perhaps, sensing opportunity in a stalled market, Rizzo will sift through the dozens of free agent relievers still likely to sign for low-cost, one-year deals.